Author Guidelines

 Illustrations

 Figures may be created using electronic software (i.e., Adobe Illustrator, Corel Draw, and Photoshop).
 Use computer-generated lettering.
-Do not use screens, color, shading, or fine lines.
+Do not use screenshots, color, shading, or fine lines.
 Cite each figure in the text in consecutive order.
 If a figure has been previously published, in part or in total, acknowledge the original source and submit written permission from the copyright holder to reproduce or adapt the material.
-Supply a caption for each figure, typed doublespaced and on a separate sheet from the artwork.
-Captions should include the figure number, centered, on the first line, and the figure title, centered, on the second line, followed by explanatory statements, notes, keys or sources and permissions lines.
-When possible, include all Figures in one file, separate from the article text.
+Supply a caption for each figure, typed double-spaced.
+Captions should include the figure number, (centered and in bold) on the first line and the figure title (centered) on the second line, followed by explanatory statements, notes, keys or sources and permissions lines.
+Include all Figures in one file, separate from the article text.

 Tables

 Tables should be numbered consecutively and should each include a brief title.
-The table number should appear centered on the first line, while the table title should appear on the next line, also centered.
+The table number should appear centered and in bold on the first line, while the table title should appear on the next line, also centered.
 Include explanatory footnotes for all nonstandard abbreviations.
 Cite each table in the text in consecutive order.
 They should be self-explanatory and not duplicate the text.
 If you use data from another published or unpublished source, obtain permission and acknowledge fully.
-When possible, include all Tables in one file, separate from the article text.
+Include all Tables in one file, separate from the article text.

 Formatting

-Sections should be centered with bold face type (not italicized) and should not be numbered.
+Major headings (e.g., Abstract, Introduction, Methods, Discussion, and Implications for Behavioral Health) should be centered with bold face type (not italicized) and should not be numbered.
 Do not include any author information in the headers, footnotes, Abstract, or paper.
-All author information should be included only in the separate Title Page.
+All author information should be included only in the separate Title Page WITH author information.

 References

 Only material that has been published, accepted for publication, or presented at a major conference may be listed in the References.
-Page numbers should appear with the text citation following a specific quote.
-Arrange and number references as they appear in the text.
-If a reference is cited more than once, use its original reference number.
-In the references, name all authors and editors through the third; if there are more than three authors or editors, list the first three followed by et al. Journal titles, book titles, titles of presentations, and titles of technical reports should appear in italics (see examples below).
+References should be numbered as they appear in the text.
+In the references list, name all authors and editors through the third; if there are more than three authors or editors, list the first three followed by et al. Journal titles, book titles, titles of presentations, and titles of technical reports should appear in italics.

 Journal Articles